yishn/acinoprst/README.md

 # acinoprst

-A simple outliner synchronizing with Gist.
+A glorified text editor to write outlines synchronizing with Gist.
 This is a work in progress.